-The first day of school is just around the corner!
-As you prepare for your first day and next round of recruitment, we at SchoolMint wanted to share some best practices for school marketing and student recruitment.
+As you prepare for your first day and next round of recruitment, we at SchoolMint want to share some best practices for school marketing and student recruitment.

 At SchoolMint, we work with thousands of schools across the country, including districts such as Camden City Public Schools, Chicago Public Schools, Cleveland Metropolitan School District, Denver Public Schools, Indianapolis Public Schools, and Oakland Unified School District, as well as charter organizations such as Achievement First, Uncommon Schools, Aspire, KIPP, Alliance College-Ready Public Schools, Rocketship, Summit Public Schools, Noble Network of Schools, and Democracy Prep, to name a few.